Rec Room Content Discovery

 It turned out the winning variant was the most controversial: completely removing the room's lifetime “cheer count” and replacing it with a clean “New” token, which led to a 5.5% increase in visits and 6.5% increase in time spent.

-This taught us showing a low cheer count on a brand-new room was biasing players towards older rooms.
+This proved that showing the lifetime cheer count was biasing players towards older rooms, not better rooms.

 Side-by-side comparison of 4 different new badge designs on a room card